 NGFW is a hardware- or software-based network security system that detects and blocks sophisticated attacks by enforcing security policies at the application level, as well as at the port and protocol level.

 The Zscaler Cloud Firewall provides NGFW protection for all users, in all locations, across all ports and protocols — without the need to deploy or maintain hardware or software.
 Learn more.

-To protect against ransomware, you need multi-layered security, with various tools working together to block malicious traffic and prevent attempts to contact command-and-control systems.
+Ransomware is often delivered in infected email and may be targeted to a specific user or users.
+Attackers are good at making their email look legitimate, and they often hide their malware payloads in encrypted messages.
+So, while training users to be careful about opening attachments is critical to avoiding the download of malware/ransomware, it’s only a first step.
+You also need multi-layered security, with various tools working together to block malicious traffic, decrypt and scan encrypted messages, and prevent attempts to contact command-and-control systems.
 The Zscaler Cloud Security Platform combines eight different security engines that allow you to quickly discover and block coordinated attacks.
 Learn more.

 Salesforce, founded in 1999, is the first major cloud-delivered, pay-as-you-go platform.
 Salesforce upended the world of enterprise applications by delivering software as a service (SaaS) and betting on a pure-cloud future.
 The company has remained the leader in online customer relationship management (CRM) tools.